muntasimulhaque/muntasimulhaque.github.io/_posts/2025-08-05-time-mismatch-devuan-windows.md

 sudo ln -sf /usr/share/zoneinfo/Asia/Dhaka /etc/localtime
 ```

 Change the /Asia/Dhaka part with your time zone.
-To do this, after typing up to this `sudo ln -sf /usr/share/zoneinfo/`, press the first letter of your continent name and press Tab key. this would auto-fill your continent, and then type in the first couple of letter of your time zone's city name, and you get the idea.
+To do this, after typing up to `sudo ln -sf /usr/share/zoneinfo/`, press the first letter of your continent name and press Tab key. this would auto-fill your continent, and then type in the first couple of letter of your time zone's city name, and you get the idea.

 So, this solved the issue for me.
 I simply rebooted the system, and it worked.
 Hope it works for you, too.